Test-Time Compute Games: Additional Experimental Results

 \subsection{Model evaluation}

-Here, we report, for each dataset (\texttt{GSM8K}, \texttt{AIME}, and \texttt{GPQA}) and each test-time compute method (majority voting and best-of-n for non-reasoning models, and chain-of-thought for reasoning models), the average accuracy (proportion of correct response) of the models as a function of the test-time compute $\theta$.
+Here, we report, for each dataset and each test-time compute method, the average quality of the models as a function of the test-time compute $\theta$.
 We also report the average number of generated tokens to obtain the response to each query.
 See Appendix~\ref{app:experimental-details} for more details regarding the generation of model outputs.